OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Experiments

 \section{Experiments}

-In this section, we present the experimental evaluation of OSCAgent.
-Section~\ref{sec:setup} describes the experimental setup, including datasets, baselines, and implementation details.
-Section~\ref{sec:results} reports the results of OSC molecular design, with both quantitative comparisons and ablation studies, as well as case studies.
-Section~\ref{sec:pce2} presents the results of PCE prediction.
-Additional experimental results are provided in Appendix~\ref{wps221}.
+This section presents the experimental evaluation of OSCAgent.
+Section~\ref{sec:setup} introduces the experimental setup, including the datasets, baseline methods, and implementation details.
+Section~\ref{sec:results} evaluates OSC molecular design through quantitative comparisons, ablation studies, and representative case studies.
+Section~\ref{sec:pce2} reports the performance of the PCE prediction model.